FreeMasen/wasm_tutorial/docs/steps/10-rescue.md

 bincode = "1.0.0"
 wasm-bindgen = "0.2"
 wasm_tutorial_shared = {path = "../shared}

+[profile.dev]
+lto = true
 ```
 <div class="explain">
 <p>The main serialization library used in rust is called <code>serde</code>, short for (ser)ialize/(de)serialize.
 We also want to grab a special macro tied to that library called serde_derive. <code>Serde</code> doesn't implement any actual serialization or deserialization but creates a baseline for developers to create implementations, <code>serde_json</code> and <code>bincode</code> do just that.
 We don't want to forget <code>wasm-bindgen</code> and obviously the shared portion of the server that implements the models that will be sent.</p>
+<p>Note we are also adding the entry <code>[profile.dev]</code> to ensure link time optimization is turned on, this will reduce the total size of our output to only what is being used by our program.</p>
 <p>At this point we can build a wasm module to convert these models from bincode to JSON.</p>
 </div>